FumaLab/FumaLab.github.io/join/index.md

 3. Contribute to the laboratory diversity in terms of gender, ethnicity and social background.

 ##### Recruitment calls:

 ###### <i>Graduate Students</i>
 Graduate students are recruited through the [Integrative Biology and Biomedicine](https://gulbenkian.pt/ciencia/training/phd-programmes/ibb/){:target="_blank"} program hosted by the IGC.
 Calls are held yearly in February/March.
 Prospective students interested in joining our lab are encouraged to reach out prior to the call deadline.
 Candidacies from external PhD programs can occasionally be considered.

 ###### <i>Postdoctoral Fellows</i>
 Potential candidates are invited to express their initial interest all year round, by email, writing at mfumasoni(@)igc.gulbenkian.pt

+###### <i>Lab Managers and technicians</i>
+We are welcoming applications for prospective lab managers and lab technicians.
+The ideal candiates would have previous experience in microbiology, and be willing to learn the common techniques used in the lab.

 ###### <i>Undergraduate Students</i>
 Students can be recruited at the IGC from eligible Portuguese or foreign universities.
 We encourage foreign students interested in a master at the IGC to take advantage of the [ERASMUS+](https://erasmus-plus.ec.europa.eu/opportunities/opportunities-for-individuals/students/traineeship-student){:target="_blank"} program.

 <br>
-All applicants should email a description of research interests, a CV and the names of potential referees to mfumasoni (at) igc.gulbenkian.pt.
+All applicants should email a description of interests, a CV and the names of potential referees (if applicable) to mfumasoni (at) igc.gulbenkian.pt.